FuelLabs/fuels-ts/docs/QUICKSTART.md

 Bytecode size is 68 bytes.
 ```

 Congrats!
-You build the first contract on **🌴 Sway** let's edit and deploy something cooler now.
+You built your first contract on **🌴 Sway** let's edit and deploy something cooler now.

 ### 2. Modify and build